 The village lies on the southern slide of surrounding hills which gives this village a pleasant climate as it is protected from the Bura – unpleasant and cold northern wind.

 The history of the village dates back to the 15th and 16th centuries when Slav tribes from the Croatian mainland arrived here to find a refuge from Ottoman attacks.

 Traces of life in this location is found in Gradina (Smokvica suburb) which dates back to Illyrian times.

-Smokvica’s parish Church of The Purification of the Blessed Virgin Mary (crkva Očišćenja Marijina – Crkva Gospe Kandalore) was built towards the end of 17 century and again rebuilt on the beginning of 20th century (see the bell tower of the church).
+Smokvica’s parish Church of The Purification of the Blessed Virgin Mary (crkva Ociscenja Marijina – Crkva Gospe Kandalore) was built towards the end of the 17 century and again rebuilt at the beginning of the 20th century (see the bell tower of the church).

 February the 2nd is the village’s holy day.
 See other churches in Smokvica

 Village ‘LOGGIA’ dates from the same period being the place where locals would gather together to discuss and solve mutual problems, agreed on mutual aims and announced the latest news.

-Loggia was, at that times, the very centre of life in the village, where old customs were performed – such as sword dance Kumpanjija and local habit of ‘Plucking the Orange’ as well as ‘ Stari Bali’ – old dances.
+Loggia was, at that time, the very centre of life in the village, where old customs were performed – such as sword dance Kumpanjija and local habit of ‘Plucking the Orange’ as well as ‘ Stari Bali’ – old dances.

 Getting to Smokvica – see info about bus service to and from Smokvica here

 Smokvica has long established a tradition of wine-making as well as olive growing.
 The large and fertile Smokvica Field is a location of the well-known vineyards, where famous wines Posip and Rukatac are grown for centuries.

 These are quite well known dry wines from the area, known as excellent wines among the wine-lovers.